Of all outdoor activities, I love to paddle the most. Canoeing was my first love, but kayaking is a pretty close second.

 Of course, the ultimate gift for some paddlers would be a new canoe or kayak…but I’ve tried to be realistic.
 If you have the budget to give a brand new paddleboat then go for it!

 If none of these ideas suit, don’t panic.
-A gift card for your favourite local outdoor store is a solid alternative choice.
+Check our gift guide for nature lovers as well.
+As a backup, consider a gift card for your local outdoor store.

-In fact, some paddlers would actually prefer that.
+In fact, some paddlers may prefer that option.
 They may be saving for a specific kayak or paddle and your gift card would contribute to that dream purchase!

 Time to start the list, starting with the best gifts for paddlers $50 or less.